carynJohansen/Review_GeneExpressionLocalAdaptation/papers/summaries_notes.md

 * highlight gene expression as a trait
 * it's not genetic incompatibility, but the beneficial allele has no beneficial impact on the other population without _spoT_ mutations.
 The background epistatic interactions matter here - plopping a beneficial allele without support does not always result in a beneficial phenotype.

+---

+## Spatiotemporal microbial evolution on antibiotic landscapes

+Baym, M., Lieberman, T.D., Kelsic, E.D., Chait, R., Gross, R., Yelin, I. and Kishony, R., 2016.
+Spatiotemporal microbial evolution on antibiotic landscapes.
+Science, 353(6304), pp.1147-1151.

+### Abstract
+A key aspect of bacterial survival is the ability to evolve while migrating across spatially varying environmental challenges.
+Laboratory experiments, however, often study evolution in well-mixed systems.
+Here, we introduce an experimental device, the microbial evolution and growth arena (MEGA)–plate, in which bacteria spread and evolved on a large antibiotic landscape (120 × 60 centimeters) that allowed visual observation of mutation and selection in a migrating bacterial front.
+While resistance increased consistently, multiple coexisting lineages diversified both phenotypically and genotypically.
+Analyzing mutants at and behind the propagating front, we found that evolution is not always led by the most resistant mutants; highly resistant mutants may be trapped behind more sensitive lineages.
+The MEGA-plate provides a versatile platform for studying microbial adaption and directly visualizing evolutionary dynamics.

+Keywords: antibiotic resistance, adaptation, evolution

+---

+## The role of gene expression in ecological speciation

+Pavey, S.A., Collin, H., Nosil, P. and Rogers, S.M., 2010.
+The role of gene expression in ecological speciation.
+Annals of the New York Academy of Sciences, 1206(1), pp.110-129.

+### Abstract
+Ecological speciation is the process by which barriers to gene flow between populations evolve due to adaptive divergence via natural selection.
+A relatively unexplored area in ecological speciation is the role of gene expression.
+Gene expression may be associated with ecologically important phenotypes not evident from morphology and play a role during colonization of new environments.
+Here we review two potential roles of gene expression in ecological speciation: (1) its indirect role in facilitating population persistence and (2) its direct role in contributing to genetically based reproductive isolation.
+We find indirect evidence that gene expression facilitates population persistence, but direct tests are lacking.
+We also find clear examples of gene expression having effects on phenotypic traits and adaptive genetic divergence, but links to the evolution of reproductive isolation itself remain indirect.
+Gene expression during adaptive divergence seems to often involve complex genetic architectures controlled by gene networks, regulatory regions, and “eQTL hotspots.”
+Nonetheless, we review how approaches for isolating the functional mutations contributing to adaptive divergence are proving to be successful.
+The study of gene expression has promise for increasing our understanding ecological speciation, particularly when integrative approaches are applied.

+---

+## Topological features of a gene co-expression network predict patterns of natural diversity in environmental response

+Des Marais, D.L., Guerrero, R.F., Lasky, J.R. and Scarpino, S.V., 2017, June.
+Topological features of a gene co-expression network predict patterns of natural diversity in environmental response.
+In Proc.
+R. Soc.
+B (Vol. 284, No. 1856, p.
+20170914).
+The Royal Society.

+### Abstract
+Molecular interactions affect the evolution of complex traits.
+For instance, adaptation may be constrained by pleiotropic or epistatic effects, both of which can be reflected in the structure of molecular interaction networks.
+To date, empirical studies investigating the role of molecular interactions in phenotypic evolution have been idiosyncratic, offering no clear patterns.
+Here, we investigated the network topology of genes putatively involved in local adaptation to two abiotic stressors—drought and cold—in Arabidopsis thaliana.
+Our findings suggest that the gene-interaction topologies for both cold and drought stress response are non-random, with genes that show genetic variation in drought expression response (eGxE) being significantly more peripheral and cold response genes being significantly more central than genes which do not show GxE.
+We suggest that the observed topologies reflect different constraints on the genetic pathways involved in environmental response.
+The approach presented here may inform predictive models linking genetic variation in molecular signalling networks with phenotypic variation, specifically traits involved in environmental response.

+Keywords: gene by environmental interaction, gene regulatory network, Arabidopsis thaliana, abiotic stress, drought, cold

+---

+## Signatures of local adaptation in lowland and highland teosintes from whole‐genome sequencing of pooled samples

+Fustier, M.A., Brandenburg, J.T., Boitard, S., Lapeyronnie, J., Eguiarte, L.E., Vigouroux, Y., Manicacci, D. and Tenaillon, M.I., 2017.
+Signatures of local adaptation in lowland and highland teosintes from whole‐genome sequencing of pooled samples.
+Molecular Ecology, 26(10), pp.2738-2756.

+### Abstract
+Spatially varying selection triggers differential adaptation of local populations.
+Here, we mined the determinants of local adaptation at the genomewide scale in the two closest maize wild relatives, the teosintes Zea mays ssp parviglumis and ssp. mexicana.
+We sequenced 120 individuals from six populations: two lowland, two intermediate and two highland populations sampled along two altitudinal gradients.
+We detected 8,479,581 single nucleotide polymorphisms (SNPs) covered in the six populations with an average sequencing depth per site per population ranging from 17.03 to 32.23.
+Population diversity varied from 0.10 to 0.15, and linkage disequilibrium decayed very rapidly.
+We combined two differentiation-based methods, and correlation of allele frequencies with environmental variables to detect outlier SNPs.
+Outlier SNPs displayed significant clustering.
+From clusters, we identified 47 candidate regions.
+We further modified a haplotype-based method to incorporate genotype uncertainties in haplotype calling, and applied it to candidate regions.
+We retrieved evidence for selection at the haplotype level in 53% of our candidate regions, and in 70% of the cases the same haplotype was selected in the two lowland or the two highland populations.
+We recovered a candidate region located within a previously characterized inversion on chromosome 1.
+We found evidence of a soft sweep at a locus involved in leaf macrohair variation.
+Finally, our results revealed frequent colocalization between our candidate regions and loci involved in the variation of traits associated with plant–soil interactions such as root morphology, aluminium and low phosphorus tolerance.
+Soil therefore appears to be a major driver of local adaptation in teosintes.

+---

 ## The Molecular Diversity of Adaptive Convergence